SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 the USDN price will rise.
 When a certain threshold is reached, the token #glspl("rebase") to a price slightly above \$1 by increasing the total supply and balance of each holder.
 This increase in balance represents the yield of the USDN token.
 The rebase mechanism ensures that yields do not induce a price that significantly exceeds the value of \$1.
-There is no balance and total supply adjustment (debase) if the price falls below \$1.
+There is no balance and total supply adjustment (debase) if the price falls below \$1, as the yield is expected to bring it back up relatively quickly.

 = Vault